 Download drivers here: Radeon 2100 on AMD 740G chipset (Windows 10 both 32b and 64b).zip

-How to install
+How to install this driver?

 I have ran into an issue when the computer has two separate LCDs plugged in (into the VGA and DVI port).
-On those computers, some (not all!) of the graphic elements in Windows 10 are blurred (as if the displayed pixels don’t match the physical pixels).
+On those computers, some (not all) of the graphic elements in Windows 10 are blurred (as if the displayed pixels don’t match the physical pixels).
 It only happens with desktop icons and some of the settings.
 I have spent another afternoon on this after finally I gave up.
 Tried everything and nothing works.
 However even if you really need to run two displays, it’s just a little annoying but totally can be lived with.
 All the other computers that have only one screen attached run perfectly.

 If anyone manages to find out what might cause this and how to fix it, please let me know in the comments!